 Calls to loved ones reveal rough conditions before sinking

 Gary Cobban Jr., the captain, was among five fishermen missing and feared dead after the Scandies Rose sank late Tuesday.
-Two others aboard were rescued.
-The Coast Guard did not release details Thursday on a possible cause, saying that talking to the survivors is part of the investigation.
+The Coast Guard did not release details Thursday on a possible cause.

 Cobban's ex-girlfriend, Jeri Lynn Smith, told the Anchorage Daily News he called her in North Carolina about two hours before the boat sank to wish her a happy new year.
 She said the conditions hadn't seemed to worry him.